Aluminum presents some unique welding challenges you need to be aware of.

 Cracking causes most weld failures with aluminum welding.
 The high thermal conductivity results in rapid expansion during heating, which leads to significant contractions during cooling.
 This cooling action pulls at the new welds, cracking them.

-Carefully choosing the right filler material will go a long way to preventing ‘hot’ cracking.
-This cracking occurs due to the fundamental chemistry involved, rather than due to stresses from cooling.
-There are selection guides available for choosing the right filler material, so follow AWS classifications for your selection.
+Choosing a suitable filler material will go a long way to preventing ‘hot’ cracking.
+This cracking occurs due to the fundamental chemistry involved rather than due to stresses from cooling.

 Porosity is another contributor to a poor weld.
 Porosity describes the gas bubbles that form in a weld.